datavillage-me/dv-documentation/docs/user-manual/intro.md

 Data contracts are defined apart from collaboration spaces: an organization could already define all their schemas before joining a single collaboration space.
 The data model is defined using [ODCS](https://bitol-io.github.io/open-data-contract-standard/v3.0.0/), current implementation supports up to `v3.0.0`, which is backwards compatible until `v2.2.0`.
 The endpoints to perform CRUD operations can be found [here](/dv-documentation/docs/api/control-plane/data-contracts).

-### Servers

-To tie the concepts 'data contract' and 'collaboration space' together, there is the notion of **servers** (analogous to servers in [ODCS](https://bitol-io.github.io/open-data-contract-standard/v3.0.0/#infrastructure-and-servers)).
-This is used to define where and how the algorithm should pull the data from, or push the insights to.
-It can be defined either for a data contract or specifically for a collaboration space.

-The ODCS model for servers does not incorporate secrets.
-This is a good thing, as we don't want secrets leaking.
-To tell the cage which secrets it should use to pull/push data, we should configure a **connector**.
-This is a simple object containing the secrets.
-It is not stored in the database, but rather send encrypted directly to the cage from the client side application.

 ### Integrity check